Tselcuk/TinyTapeout/docs/info.md

 To run the test suite, use `cd test && make -B`.

-Alternitively, use GitHub Actions by pushing your changes to Github.
+Alternatively, use GitHub Actions by pushing your changes to GitHub.

+Also, ensure that when developing, to visualize the demoscene.

 ### Visualization